 Another consequence of changing the web address, is that it may have a short term effect on your search ranking.
 This will apply to any strong keyword search links to your existing URL.

-If you have considered these and still wish to rename your website, please contact Peter Gillings who can do the following for you:
+If you have considered these and still wish to rename your website, please contact Geoff Day who can do the following for you:

 - Create a Google promotion for the old website name - when people arrive on the 404 page, the new URL will be featured prominently at the top of the page.